Managing False Positives

 Environment Segmentation

-Apply different detection rules to production vs. development environments.
+Apply different detection rules to different environments.

 | Environment | Detection Strategy |